jcjorel/ec2-spot-converter/README.md

   --delete-ami          Delete AMI at end of conversion.
   --check-targetgroups [CHECK_TARGETGROUPS [CHECK_TARGETGROUPS ...]]
                         List of target group ARNs to look for converted instance registrations.
+Without parameter specified,
-Wildcard '*' means all ELB target groups in the current account and region (WARNING: An account can contain up to 3000 target groups and induce long processing time).
-Default: None (means no target group registration preservation by default)
+                        it means all ELB target groups in the current region (WARNING: An account can contain up to 3000 target groups and induce long processing time).
+Default:
+                        Feature is disabled when option is not on the command line.
   --wait-for-tg-states [{unused,unhealthy,healthy,initial,draining} [{unused,unhealthy,healthy,initial,draining} ...]]
                         Wait for target group registrations to reach specified state(s) at end of conversion.
 Default: ['unused',